-Or maybe you already had an external drive to help extend your MacBook's storage, but now it’s either outdated, too slow, or experiencing issues.
+Or maybe you already had an external drive to help extend your MacBook Pro’s storage, but now it’s either outdated, too slow, or experiencing issues.

-We may be in the age of cloud computing and remotely stored files, but it’s always helpful to have a portable hard drive you can count on both for file backups and to work off as needed.
+We may be in the age of cloud computing and remote files storage, but it’s always helpful to have a portable hard drive you can count on both for file backups and to work off as needed.

 Here’s a brief overview of our recommendations depending on your specific needs and preferences:

-- The G-DRIVE 1TB HDD will give you lightning speed for a traditional drive but comes pre-formatted for Mac only.
+- The SanDisk Professional G-DRIVE will give you enough volume and lightning speed for a traditional drive, and comes pre-formatted for Mac.

-- If you need instant cross-platform compatibility, and an array of color choices, you’ll be covered with the Seagate Backup Plus Slim 2TB.
+- If you need instant cross-platform compatibility, and an array of capacity choices, you’ll be covered with Seagate One Touch.

 - Known for being rough on your electronics?
-The Silicon Power 1TB Drive is rugged and durable, with water resistance in addition to quick read and write speeds.
+The Silicon Power USB-C External Hard Drive is rugged and durable, with water resistance in addition to quick read and write speeds.

-- If you prefer a modern SSD (solid-state drive), the Glyph Atom RAID 1TB SSD is sure to meet expectations in terms of speed and durability.
+- If you prefer a modern speedy solid-state drive, the Glyph Atom Portable SSD is sure to meet expectations in terms of speed and durability.

 External drives are a worthwhile investment for more than just power users, but it can be hard to determine if you need one or not.
 Consider this:

-- Do you regularly work with large files such as videos and edited images, or run other creative files such as video games?
+- Do you regularly work with large files such as videos and edited images, or run other data-heavy programs such as video games?

-- Is your MacBook Pro running slower due to being overburdened with files?
+- Is your MacBook Pro running slow due to being overburdened with files?

-- Are you using a cloud storage or online backup service but fear of security and reliability issues from the provider?
+- Are you using cloud storage or an online backup service but fear security and reliability issues from the provider?

 - Are old files being stored on your computer because you occasionally reference them but can’t completely delete them?